ancosen/EasyJSON/README.md

 ## <a name='EasyJSON'>EasyJSON</a>

-EasyJSON is a Java Encoder/Tokenizer developed to build and to manage JSON Object in easy way.
+EasyJSON is a Java Serializer/Deserializer developed to build and to manage JSON Object in easy way.

 ## <a name='State'>Actual State</a>

 At the moment EasyJSON is only an encoder written in JAVA.
 The steps of the project are:

-- Develop a JSON Encoder (Done, need more features)
+- Develop a JSON Serializer (Done, need more features)
-- Add/Develop a JSON Decoder (Done)
+- Add/Develop a JSON Deserializer (Done)
 - Develop a JSON Validator

 This is a really base version, there is so much work to do.